Adaptive estimation for some nonparametric instrumental variable models

 \allowdisplaybreaks

-\parindent0pt\textbf{Abstract:} In econometrics some nonparametric instrumental regression models and nonparametric demand models with endogeneity lead to nonlinear integral equations with unknown integral kernels.
-We prove convergence rates of the risk for the iteratively regularized Newton method applied to these problems.
-Compared to related results we relay on a weaker non-linearity condition and have stronger convergence results.
-We demonstrate by numerical simulations for a nonparametric IV regression problem with continuous instrument and regressor that the method produces better results than the standard method.
+\parindent0pt\textbf{Abstract:} The problem of endogeneity in statistics and econometrics is often handled by introducing instrumental variables (IV) which fulfill the mean independence assumption, i.e. the unobservable is mean independent of the instruments.
+When full independence of IV's and the unobservable is assumed, nonparametric IV regression models and nonparametric demand models lead to nonlinear integral equations with unknown integral kernels.
+We prove convergence rates for the mean integrated square error of the iteratively regularized Newton method applied to these problems.
+Compared to related results we derive stronger convergence results that rely on weaker nonlinearity restrictions.
+We demonstrate in numerical simulations for a nonparametric IV regression that the method produces better results than the standard model.